kasbuunk/ai/README.md

 If you're already at or near a local minimum, an iteration of gradient descent will not or barely change w.

 Batch gradient descent specifies that each step of the descent uses all training data, rather than subsets.

+### Adam

+Adaptive Moment estimation, or Adam, is essentially the same as gradient descent, but it automatically adjusts its learning rate to move faster to an optimum.

+## Diagnostics

+### Evaluating a model

+To evaluate the model, you can split the data set into a training and test set, e.g. 70 and 30%, respectively.
+We first train the parameters by minimising the cost function.
+Then, we compute the test error (without regularisation) to know how well the model generalises to new data.
+Or in other words, how much the model overfits the training data.
+If the test error is quite high compared to the train error, it's likely the model suffers from overfitting.
+Remember to compute the training error a second time at the end, also without the regularisation parameter, which was only necessary for training purposes.
+For classification problems, it may be more indicative to review and compare the fraction of the test and train set that the algorithm has misclassified.

+We can also choose a model programmatically.
+We can predefine a set of possible models, like different order of polynomials or different compositions of layers in a neural network.
+But now we cannot simply use the test error to estimate the cost of the model.
+We actually need an extra set of isolated training examples, which we call the cross-validation set.
+It's also called the validation, development or dev set.
+We ten use the cross-validation set to carry out model selection, e.g. to select the polynomial degree.
+We check what model does best on the validation set and use that model to review the test cost, to have a fair, unbiased view of the perfomance of how your model generalises.

+A baseline error level can help serve as a benchmark to evaluate the performance of the model on the train, cv and test data.
+Examples are: human level performance, a competing algorithm or just a prior guess.

+#### High bias

+High bias means the training error is high.
+The model underfits the training data.
+It will likely also underfit the cv data.
+More training data is unlikely to help.
+But you can try to find a better model.

+Try to:
+- Decrease the regularisation parameter lambda.
+- Enrich the data by finding additional features.
+- Choose a more complex model, such as (more layers in) a neural network or adding polynomial features.

+#### High variance

+High variance means the model overfits the training data.
+It may help to collect more data.
+And you can try a simpler model, if the training error also remains low, i.e. a simpler model does not cause underfitting.

+Try to:
+- Get more training examples.
+- Increase the regularisation parameter lambda.
+- Pick a smaller set of features.
+- Choose a simpler model.

+#### Learning rate

+You can plot the train and cv error as a function of the amount of training examples.
+This indicates whether adding additional data is helpful for improving the performance.

+#### Neural networks

+Large neural networks can often achieve low bias.
+If it does not yet, make it a bigger network and at some time the bias must become low.
+If it doet not do well on the cv set yet, more data is the solution.
+Of course, gathering data and bigger networks both come with their costs, if feasible at all.

+In practice, larger neural networks with regularisation often do a lot better than simpler networks without regularisation.
+It hardly ever hurts to make the network bigger, as long as regularisation is chosen appropriately.

+## Machine learning development

+Steps involve a loop: First, choose an architecture.
+That includes the model, what the type of the output should be represented with, the algorithm to minimise the cost function, regularisation parameter, etc. Potentially this step includes engineering the existing data or finding additional data.

+Next, train the model.

+Finally, diagnose the performance of the model.
+Based on the results, go back to the architecture.

+### Error analysis

+A way to find misclassifications is to manually go through the data that a sample of the wrong output is predicted.
+If you observe a pattern, this may inspire whether collecting additional examples or features of the existing data may help.

+### Adding data

+If error analysis has shown a specific subset has poor perforamnce, adding data of a particular type may be more fruitful than adding data on any target type.

+#### Data augmentation

+In augmentation, you apply distortians or transformations to existing training examples to create extra data that has the same output labels.
+Random or meaningless noise is usually not helpful for the performance.

+#### Data synthesis

+Artificial data synthesis is creation of fake data.
+It can be a lot of work to generate this, but can be a lot cheaper than gathering the actual data.
+It can be just as effective as real data.

+#### Transfer learning

+Transfer learning is useful for ML problems with very few data.
+It leverages existing, pre-trained models.
+Use the parameters, replacing the last output layer with your own output units.

+The input data needs to match the input of the pre-trained model.
+Some preprocessing, or even a layer in-between, may be necessary as some sort of translation layer.

+##### Suprevised pre-training

+Next, an option is to only train the output layer parameters and keep all previous layers as they are.
+THere is a large amount of pre-trained models that can be found online to leverage this.

+##### Fine-tuning

+Another option is to train all parameters, effectively fine-tuning the pretrained model.

+### Skewed data

+If some outcomes are rare, or the distribution of numeric values is skewed in the sense that some ranges of values occur significantly more often, the data is skewed.
+This may bias the algorithm to just predict the more common case and the cost function will reward it anyway.

+We can use precision and recall as metrics to measure this.
+The precision is the fraction of true positives divided by the predicted positives.
+Of all cases where we predict y=1, what fraction of those predictions were accurate?
+The recall is the fraction of the true positives divided by the actual positives.
+Of all data points where y=1, how many were correctly predicted as such?

+To balance between precision and recall, we can set the threshold higher or lower, in case of binary classes as outcome.

+If a single metric is desired, use the F1 score.
+The average between the two can be very bad at balancing if the data is skewed.
+F1 = 2*P*R / (P+R).
+This is also called the Harmonic Mean.